 Cate is famously low maintenance with her makeup, preferring to let her flawless complexion take centre stage.
 In addition to her famed SK-II skincare routine, she told Elle magazine that she blessedly stayed out of the sun when she was growing up, and that she layers on Estee Lauder Sumptuous Mascara and also lines her eyes with white eyeliner to make them make them appear larger.
 She’s a big fan of tissue and eye masks – telling Glamour mag that she even forgot she was wearing one when she picked up her kids from school.
 She thought it was perhaps because her eye area had gone numb because she keeps them in the fridge!
 Like many actresses, she also revealed she’s a big fan of YSL Touche Eclat for concealing and that she takes Viviscal supplements for hair growth and Lipocils Lash Enhancer to help grow back her lashes after a run in she had with a lash curler.
 And then of course, in every interview you’ll read she waxes lyrical about her devotion to Armani Si.

-Since then, the brand has added to the range with an Intense version (my new favourite) and a lighter Eau De Toilette version.
-Cate recently filmed a new Si campaign with American-Iranian director Massy Tadjedin, and gave her thoughts on style, the Si scent and the art of staying yes.
+Since then, the brand has added to the range with an Intense version (my favourite), a lighter Eau De Toilette version and, this year, Si Rose Signature.
+Now, Cate gives me her thoughts on style, the Si scent and the art of staying yes.

 “I think style rather than fashion is more important to me.